BENZOOgataga/benzoogataga/README.md

 - **[Industrium](https://industrium.net)** (formerly Flaze SMP): modded Minecraft experience with infrastructure and company systems.
 GitHub organization [available here](https://github.com/IndustriumMC).
 - **[DeepSearch](https://github.com/BENZOOgataga/DeepSearch/)**: advanced Discord bot that indexes and searches messages by term with rich filters and options
 - **Lyra Bot** *(in development)*: RPG-themed Discord bot by me and LyraStudio, combining lore, progression, and text-based gameplay

+> ⚠️ Many of my projects are infrastructure-focused and may not show strong GitHub score metrics.
+> These repos are mainly here for documentation and sharing purposes.

 ---